Racemization: Formation of racemic mixtures

-The rate of racemization (from L-forms to a mixture of L-forms and D-forms) has been used as a way of dating biological samples in tissues with slow rates of turnover, forensic samples, and fossils in geological deposits.
+The rate of racemization (from L-forms to a mixture of L-forms and D-forms) is used as a way of dating biological samples in tissues with slow rates of turnover, forensic samples, and fossils in geological deposits.
 This technique is known as amino acid dating.

 Discovery of optical activity

 In 1843, Louis Pasteur discovered optical activity in paratartaric, or racemic, acid found in grape wine.
-He was able to separate two enantiomer crystals that rotated polarized light in opposite directions.
+He separated two enantiomer crystals that rotated polarized light in opposite directions.